wp-plugins/disable-user-modify-profile-page/readme.txt

 Stable tag: 1.2
 License: Free

 Disable any user(except Admins), to access(modify) their profile page.

 == Description ==

 1) Under "All Users", individually per user, you can disable the profile page access.
-2) p.s.
-VIEW other MUST-HAVE PLUGINS : http://codesphpjs.blogspot.com/2014/10/must-have-wordpress-plugins.html
+2) (P.S.
+OTHER MUST-HAVE PLUGINS FOR EVERYONE: http://bitly.com/MWPLUGINS  )

 p.s. thanks to https://gist.github.com/Giuseppe-Mazzapica/11070063